-The second step is to assess the measurement methodology, which usually correlates with the campaign’s total investment, as well as your risk tolerance.
-For example, for smaller campaigns with smaller investments, digital proxy metrics usually suffice.
+The second step is to assess the influencer marketing measurement methodology, which usually corresponds with the campaign’s total investment, as well as your risk tolerance.
+For example, for smaller campaigns with smaller investments, digital proxy influencer marketing metrics usually suffice.
 For larger campaigns with significant investment, more sophisticated methodologies like brand lift or sales lift studies may be required.

-To help you better understand how to measure whether your campaign was a success or not using available digital proxy metrics, we’re going to break down each part of the retail marketing funnel, and what metrics brands should focus on to help them determine and identify an influencer marketing campaign’s success.
+To help you better understand how to measure whether your influencer marketing campaign was a success or not using available influencer marketing metrics, we’re going to break down each part of the retail marketing funnel and discuss what influencer marketing benchmarks brands should focus on to help them determine an influencer marketing campaign’s success.

 Phase 1: Building Awareness

-During the awareness phase, retailers should focus on top-of-funnel metrics, such as:
+During the awareness phase, retailers should focus on top-of-funnel influencer marketing metrics, such as:

 - Reach and Impressions: